RocketSoftware/BankDemo/demos/onprem/vsam/README.md

    - The Micro Focus HACloud session server and TN3270 emulator is included with both Enterprise Developer and Enterprise Server.
 - The Micro Focus Directory Server (mfds) service must be started and listening on the default port (86).
 - The Micro Focus Enterprise Server Common Web Administration (ESCWA) service must be started and listening on the default port (10086).
-- Python 3.*n* and the `requests psycopg2-binary` packages.
+- Python 3.*n* and the `requests psycopg2-binary` packages from Python.org.
 You can install the packages after installing Python with the following command:
   ```
   python -m pip install requests psycopg2-binary
   ```